 Hosting your website in mainland China can help to improve the speed and stability of your website to reach Chinese customers.
 However, using a local server in Mainland China would require that you apply to China’s Ministry of Industry and Information Technology for an ICP (Internet Content Provider) license.

-Most ICP licences are only given to companies with a physical presence in the country, so unless you plan on building physical structures in China, this is not a viable option.
+Most ICP licenses are only given to companies with a physical presence in the country, so unless you plan on building physical structures in China, this is not a viable option.
 However, agencies in China are offering this ICP license to foreign companies and Tenba Group is currently drafting new plans to help businesses with this service.

 Nonetheless, a great solution would be to host your website in Hong Kong.
 By hosting in Hong Kong, your brand can enjoy the benefits of geographical proximity to mainland China, which will increase the accessibility of your website to Chinese customers.